Dangerous weather conditions are forecast in our service area.

 OUTAGES AND SOCIAL MEDIA

-Southern Power District provides updates of major outage situations on several of our social media channels, including Facebook and Twitter.
+SPPD provides updates of major outage situations on several of our social media channels, including Facebook and Twitter.
 While these sources do not provide specific information about every outage, we do share updates regarding major outages that affect a large area, and at times, outages that are lengthy in nature.
 You can follow these pages, search for “Southern Public Power District” on either channel and stay tuned!
+Also remember, we cannot dispatch linemen for outages reported on social media–they must be reported by phone: 800-579-3019.

 PREPARING FOR THE STORM